airbytehq/airbyte/docs/release_notes/march_2024.md

 Airbyte certified our [Microsoft SQL Server source](/integrations/sources/mssql) to support terabyte-sized tables, expanded datetime data types, and reliability improvements.

+Airbyte migrated our [Redshift destination](https://github.com/airbytehq/airbyte/pull/36255) to the [Destinations V2](./upgrading_to_destinations_v2) framework.
+This enables you to map tables one-to-one with your source, experience better error handling (particularly with large records), and deliver data incrementally.

 ## Platform Releases